kode30/SEBC/installation/labs/1_preinstall.md

 mysqld (pid  708) is running...

+### Use /usr/bin/mysql_secure_installation to:
+$ sudo /usr/bin/mysql_secure_installation

+NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MySQL
+      SERVERS IN PRODUCTION USE!
+PLEASE READ EACH STEP CAREFULLY!
+In order to log into MySQL to secure it, we'll need the current password for the root user.
+If you've just installed MySQL, and you haven't set the root password yet, the password will be blank, so you should just press enter here.
+Enter current password for root (enter for none):

+#### Set password protection for the server
+Set root password?
+[Y/n] y
+New password:
+Re-enter new password:
+Password updated successfully!
+Reloading privilege tables..
+ ...
+Success!

+#### b.
+Revoke permissions for anonymous users
+ By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
+This is intended only for testing, and to make the installation go a bit smoother.
+You should remove them before moving into a production environment.

+Remove anonymous users?
+[Y/n] n

+#### c.
+Permit remote privileged login

+Normally, root should only be allowed to connect from 'localhost'.
+This ensures that someone cannot guess at the root password from the network.

+Disallow root login remotely?
+[Y/n] n

+#### d.
+Remove test databases
+By default, MySQL comes with a database named 'test' that anyone can access.
+This is also intended only for testing, and should be removed before moving into a production environment.

+Remove test database and access to it?
+[Y/n] n

 ###  <center> Download and copy the JDBC connector to all nodes.

 $ wget https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.44.zip -O m